 My current research focuses around computer simulations of circumstellar disks, with emphasis on the processes that lead to planet formation, such as magnetorotational turbulence, streaming instability, and disk vortices.
-A goal of this research is to establish a model that combines all the necessary physics to simulate the formation of planetary systems, and enable self-consistent comparisons with the astronomical observations.
+A goal of this research is to establish a model that combines all the necessary physics to simulate the formation of planetary systems, and enable comparisons with the astronomical observations.

 I am also interested in icy moons and habitability.
 In addition, I have previously worked on star formation and stellar activity, both observationally.
 You can read more about my research here.